Chuckame/marlin-console-configurator/README.md

 If you want to modify and share easily your Marlin configuration, Marlin Console Configurator is for **YOU**.

-Tired of finding each constants by hands to modify and switch between files?

 This tool will help you to disable, enable and changes values into your Marlin firmware (currently Configuration.h & Configuration_adv.h) with just only a minimalistic wanted config.

 - [Marlin Console Configurator](#marlin-console-configurator)